 Self-funded application deadline (Home/EU students): 31st August 2022 (for Track D – 7th January 2022)

 Alternative Funding Opportunities: See Other Funding Opportunities page

-- Theoretical Grounding in International Business and Global Economy: Students will receive a robust theoretical grounding in international business and the global economy from a historical perspective, but will be encouraged to think about global trends from a “local” perspective by thinking about how individuals, firms, cities, regions, and nations remain creative, innovative and competitive in a sustainable way.
-The programme approaches local competitiveness from an evolutionary development perspective that takes into consideration both the perspective of business and the entrepreneurial ecosystem.
+- Theoretical Grounding in International Business and Global Economy: Students will receive a robust theoretical grounding in international business and the global economy from a historical perspective, and will also be encouraged to think about global trends from a “local” perspective by thinking about how individuals, firms, cities, regions, and nations remain creative, innovative and competitive in a sustainable way.
+The programme approaches local competitiveness from an evolutionary development perspective that considers business and the entrepreneurial ecosystem.

-- Range of Educational Backgrounds are Accepted: The degree is ideal for students with social science, humanities, business management, arts and liberal arts backgrounds as it stresses a qualitative-historical, holistic analysis of globalisation and localisation processes at the intersection of history, economics, business and cultural studies.
+- Range of Educational Backgrounds are Accepted: The degree is ideal for students with backgrounds in social science, arts and humanities, business management, and liberal arts, as it stresses a qualitative-historical, holistic analysis of globalisation and localisation processes at the intersection of history, economics, business and cultural studies.
 The degree stresses the deep importance of time and context for understanding policy or strategy outcomes.

 - Internships and Practical Experience: A variety of internships and consultancy projects from industry, government, and non-profit placements are available to students in many of the partner universities to enhance their learning experience.